 In contrast, Papertrail’s standalone service measures logs on a monthly basis.
 Log data transfer above the plan limit may be purchased by enabling additional usage, which will provide an extra 200% of data on a pay-as-you-go model.
 For example, with additional usage enabled, an 8 GB plan can provide up to 8 GB + 16 GB = 24 GB.

-The cost for a given log volume is intended to be equivalent between Papertrail’s Heroku add-on and a standalone account.
+The cost for a given log volume is intended to be approximately equivalent between Papertrail’s Heroku add-on and a standalone account.
 Neither is intentionally more or less expensive.
 The total cost may be different based on your app’s usage patterns.
+Typically, apps that log approximately the same amount each day are a good fit for Heroku add-on plans, while apps with highly variable log rates over a month may benefit from the flexibility of a standalone account.

 Heroku add-on usage resets daily at midnight (UTC).
 Paid standalone accounts reset each month on the day that service was activated.